how microsampling improves clinical research

-Not only do study volunteers greatly appreciate the convenience and flexibility of remote sampling, this approach also helps researchers recruit potential trial participants from a far larger geographic area than was previously possible.
+Not only do study volunteers greatly appreciate the convenience and flexibility of remote sampling, this approach also helps researchers recruit potential trial participants from a wider geographic area than was previously possible.

 This is especially true if their veins are small or hard to find, and if they’ve previously experienced a blood draw where the nurse or phlebotomist had to make several attempts to puncture a vein to draw blood.

 Microsampling devices are relatively inexpensive and easy to use, and don’t require the assistance of a medical professional or a dedicated space for specimen collection.
-Once remote microsamples are received in the lab via mail, they can usually be analyzed using the standard lab equipment most institutions already have available.
+Once remote microsamples are received in the lab via mail, they can be analyzed using the standard lab equipment most institutions already have available.
 This eliminates the potential expense of acquiring new equipment.

 Improved Safety and Consistency

 A Mitra® microsampling device is based on VAMS® technology, which makes it easier for anyone to collect a precise volume of biofluid.
 Mitra devices are designed to make the sample collection process nearly foolproof, even in the hands of inexperienced users.

 No Cold-Shipping Required

-After study participants collect their samples using one of the Mitra devices, they simply keep it inside its protective plastic case, repackage it in the included sealable pouch, and pop that inside a provided envelope.
-They then mail the microsample back to the laboratory using regular mail services.
+After study participants collect their samples using one of the Mitra devices, they simply keep it inside its protective plastic case, repackage it in the included sealable pouch, and pop that inside a provided mailing envelope.
+They drop that in the nearest mailbox to send the microsample back to the laboratory via standard mail services.